 The different audiobook distributors

 We mentioned Findaway a few times already in this post, and for a good reason.
-They're the leading non-ACX audiobook distributor — both in terms of titles distributed and the number of outlets reached.
+They're the leading non-ACX audiobook distributor, both in terms of titles distributed and the number of outlets reached.
 In 2022, they were acquired by Spotify.

 Their distribution network reaches over 170 countries around the world, and they offer seamless integration with Draft2Digital so you can carry over your metadata instead of re-entering it from scratch.
 Now that they're owned by Spotify, your audiobook will be able to reach Spotify through Findaway.
 You can also pick-and-choose which outlets you want to distribute to through Findaway, so you could, for example, use them in tandem with ACX (as long as you're not exclusive).